Buenos Aires Underground 300 Series: History

 The 300 Series cars were initially ordered for Line H in 2012 with an initial order of 120 cars at a cost of US$ 216 million.
 These were to be delivered in 2015 and produced solely in Alstom's plant in São Paulo, unlike the 100 Series which also had components produced in Argentina.
 These were to be put into service once the Córdoba, Santa Fe and Las Heras stations were opened.

 On Line H, the cars replaced the Siemens-Schuckert Orenstein & Koppel cars which had served on every line of the system, with the exception of Line B, at different times since 1934.
 When Line H was originally opened, it was not deemed necessary to purchase new stock until it had been extended enough and passenger numbers were at a level where new rolling stock was warranted.
 Thus the Siemens O&K cars were brought out of retirement temporarily.
 In July 2016, 36 of the Alstom cars were put into service on Line H, leading to the withdrawal of the Siemens cars, while the remaining cars and those for Line D were put into service gradually until 2017.

 In late 2014, the order was expanded by 50% to include an additional 60 cars for Line D to replace the ageing Fiat-Materfer cars built in the early 1980s.
-Unlike Line H, whose now consist of 300 series cars, for Line D the cars operate alongside the 100 Series, which are also Alstom Metropolis cars and bear similarities.
+Unlike Line H, whose now consists of 300 series cars, Line D cars operate alongside the 100 Series, which are also Alstom Metropolis cars and bear similarities.